Mass media in New Zealand: Blogging and social media

+Video games

+New Zealand has a growing video game industry.
+As of 2020, an estimated 67% of the population plays video games, and the local development sector employed 747 full-time developers, earning NZ$323.9 million in revenue, 96% of which came from international audiences.
+Notable studios include Grinding Gear Games, developers of Path of Exile, Ninja Kiwi, creators of the Bloons series, and PikPok, the country's largest game studio.
+The New Zealand Game Developers Association supports the industry, and the annual New Zealand Game Developers Conference and New Zealand Games Festival are held each year.
+New Zealand was an early adopter of video games, producing its own Pong-style console, the Sportronic, in the late 1970s.

 Public opinion and perceptions

 In April 2020, the Auckland University of Technology's (AUT) research centre for Journalism, Media and Democracy (JMAD) first annual "Trust in Aotearoa News in New Zealand" report found that 53% of New Zealanders trusted "most of the news most of the time" while 62% trusted the news they personally consumed.
 State broadcasters Radio New Zealand (RNZ) and TVNZ (Television New Zealand) were the most trusted news brands, with ratings of 7/10 and 6.8/10 respectively.
 Despite strong levels of trust in the news, respondents were concerned about poor journalism, spin, commercial and political messaging presented as news, and "fake news."
 86% of respondents were concerned about politicians using fake news to discredit news sources while 50% were strongly concerned with fake news.
 The Trust in Aotearoa News report, which was produced in collaboration with the Reuters Institute for the Study of Journalism (RISJ) and conducted by Horizon Research Ltd, surveyed 1,204 adult New Zealanders (aged over 18 years) between 23 and 30 March 2020.

 In April 2021, the Trust in News in New Zealand 2021 report found that overall public trust in the news had declined from 53% in 2020 to 48% in 2021.
 Trust in the news that people consumed declined from 62% in 2020 to 55% in 2021.
 Trust in news generated by search engines fell from 27% last year to 26% in 2021.
 Trust in news generated by social media fell from 16% in 2020 to 14% in 2021.
 All media brands experienced a decline in trust, particularly commercial radio station Newstalk ZB and commercial TV news broadcaster Newshub.
 The top three most trusted media brands were RNZ (6.8/10), TVNZ (6.6/10) and Newshub (6.3/10).
 62% of New Zealanders believed that the mainstream media was the best source of COVID-19 pandemic news, compared with 12% for social media platforms.
 Key reasons for media distrust included political bias, the perceived politicisation of media, agenda building on issues like climate change, opinionated coverage, selective reporting and poor journalism standards including factual mistakes and grammatical errors.
 The Trust in News in New Zealand 2021 report surveyed 1,226 adult New Zealanders between 4 and 9 March 2022.